 Projects

-At the moment, we plan to conduct several projects on the physics of quantum anomalous insulators.
+At the moment, we are conducting several projects on the physics of quantum anomalous Hall (QAH) insulators.
 Electron transport in these ferromagnetic topological insulators is governed by a single ballistic edge state propagating in a direction set by the magnetization.
-Impressively, ferro-magnetism then manifests as a Hall resistance hysterically cycling between +R= h/e≃ 25.9 kΩ and -RK.
+Impressively, ferro-magnetism then manifests as a Hall resistance hysterically cycling between +RK = h/e2 ≃ 25.9 kΩ and -RK.

 Static control of QAH edge states